r3wald/espurna-wiki/Buttons-and-switches.md

 #define BUTTONx_LNGCLICK
 #define BUTTONx_LNGLNGCLICK
 ```
-To every event one of the following actions can be assigned
+To every event, one of the following actions can be assigned:
 ```
 BUTTON_MODE_NONE
 BUTTON_MODE_ON